 A number of factors determine the uncertainty in the distance from this method.
-The statistical uncertainty includes an uncertainty in the mode of 0.01 mag; uncertainty due to the choice of smoothing scale of 0.04 mag (established by increasing and decreasing by 0.05 mag in the GLOESS smoothing scale); and, a ``convergence'' error of 0.02 mag, following, e.g., \citet[][ essentially, the amount of variance in brightness after the first point of convergence]{Lee2025}.
+The statistical uncertainty includes an uncertainty in the mode of 0.01 mag; uncertainty due to the choice of smoothing scale of 0.04 mag (established by increasing and decreasing by 0.05 mag in the GLOESS smoothing scale); and, a ``convergence'' error of 0.02 mag, following, e.g., \citet[][essentially, the amount of variance in brightness after the first point of convergence]{Lee2025}.
 All together those add up in quadrature to 0.05 mag.
 The systematic uncertainty includes several individual terms, including an uncertainty in the {\tt Dolphot} aperture corrections of 0.02 mag; uncertainty in the foreground extinction of 0.01 mag; miscellaneous systematics in {\tt Dolphot} measurements (e.g., empirical point-spread-function fitting adjustments, etc.) of 0.02 mag; an average crowding correction, based on values from samples in \citet{Li2024,Li2025b}, adopted to be 0.04 mag; and an additional systematic zero-point uncertainty, composed of many individual terms, such as a geometric distance uncertainty of 0.03 mag, “methodological” variations, of how the analysis is conducted, as pointed out by the SH0ES collaboration \citep{Riess2022}, of 0.06 mag, a statistical measurement uncertainty of the JAGB feature in M106 of 0.02 mag, aperture correction uncertainties in the M106 measurement of 0.02 mag, and uncertainties due to smoothing scales of 0.04 mag.
 Adding these systematic uncertainties in quadrature with the uncertainties in the JAGB magnitude results in the total 0.12 mag uncertainty in the distance modulus.

 Lastly, we caution that the JAGB technique is relatively new, and there are ongoing investigations into the potential metallicity dependencies of the JAGB feature \citep{Goldman2025}.
 Our uncertainty budget should be considered as a lower limit on the true uncertainty of this method.